techidaily/site-win11-tips/source/_posts/navigating-through-non-functioning-intel-unison-issues-in-windows-11.md

 ## 7\.
 Repair or Reset the Intel Unison App

  Both Windows 10 and 11 include a useful repair tool for fixing app-related issues.
-Check out our guide on[how to repair apps on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) to fix the Intel Unison app without affecting your data.
+Check out our guide on [how to repair apps on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) to fix the Intel Unison app without affecting your data.

  Wait for the repair process to complete and then try using the app again.
 If the problem persists, try resetting the app from the same menu.
 Doing so should delete all the app data and reset the app to its default state.

 ## 8\.
 Reinstall the Intel Unison App

  Finally, if none of the above solutions work, you can try uninstalling and reinstalling the app.
-If you need help with that, check our guide on[how to uninstall apps on Windows](https://www.makeuseof.com/tag/how-to-uninstall-apps-on-windows/) and follow the instructions outlined there.
+If you need help with that, check our guide on [how to uninstall apps on Windows](https://www.makeuseof.com/tag/how-to-uninstall-apps-on-windows/) and follow the instructions outlined there.

- Once removed, head over to the[Intel Unison page on the Microsoft Store](https://apps.microsoft.com/store/detail/intel%C2%AE-unison%E2%84%A2/9PP9GZM2GN26) to download the Intel Unison app.
+ Once removed, head over to the [Intel Unison page on the Microsoft Store](https://apps.microsoft.com/store/detail/intel%C2%AE-unison%E2%84%A2/9PP9GZM2GN26) to download the Intel Unison app.
 Hopefully, this should help resolve the issue.

 ## Fixing Intel Unison App on Windows 11